-With the implementation of European Medicines Agency’s (EMA’s), ‘Guideline on setting health based exposure limits for use in risk identification in the manufacture of different medicinal products in shared facilities (EMA/CHMP/CVMP/SWP/169430/2012)’, the importance of Health Based Exposure Limits (HBEL) through scientific toxicological risk assessment has increased in the pharmaceutical industry.
+With the implementation of the European Medicines Agency’s (EMA’s), ‘Guideline on setting health-based exposure limits for use in risk identification in the manufacture of different medicinal products in shared facilities (EMA/CHMP/CVMP/SWP/169430/2012)’, the importance of Health-based Exposure Limits (HBEL) through scientific toxicological risk assessment has increased in the pharmaceutical industry.

 Permitted Daily Exposure (PDE) / Acceptable Daily Exposure (ADE) Calculations

 The EMA guideline insists on establishing HBELs which will be used while evaluating the risks of possible carryover contamination of residual active substances through medicinal product.
 Thus, for pharmaceutical manufacturing facilities or Contract Manufacturing Organization (CMO), derivation and establishment of Permitted Daily Exposure (PDE) also known as Acceptable Daily Exposure (ADE) has become an integral part of cleaning validation program to comply with various Regulatory or cGMP requirements.